 - Bang for the buck

 It is evident in the design (a mixture of plastic and metal) and the tripod construction.
-If you have no experience of working with a fluid head, Magnus VT-300 can be a real discovery.
+If you have no experience in working with a fluid head, Magnus VT-300 can be a real discovery.

 9. Slik PRO 340 DX

 - Load Capacity: 8.8 lbs.
 (4 kg)